 It is often difficult dealing with airlines whose default position is to deny the claim, but we have the knowledge and expertise to bring your claim to a successful conclusion.

 Sometimes we initiate legal steps such as: letters of default, letters and legal proceedings.
 This often becomes necessary as airlines often deny liability.

-You can submit your claim by entering your flight details on our claim page.
+You can submit your claim by entering your flight details using our claim calculator.